-walking The Camino Frances
+walking The Camino Frances to Santiago

 The French Way Camino traditionally starts in Saint Jean Pied de Port.
 It differs from the Camino del Norte which has tougher sections and is quieter, especially if you like the camaraderie of being around lots of Pilgrims.
 In conclusion, its a long hard slog but I guarantee you will love the journey.